Self-attention for raw optical Satellite Time Series Classification: Experiments and Results

 [1]{\raisebox{-.1em}{ }}

-Deep learning models, in general, extract features of increasingly complexity throughout the cascaded layer architectures \cite{goodfellow2016deep}.
-In this experiment, we analyzed this property by visualizing the hidden features at varying deeper layers of the transformer architecture, as shown in \cref{fig:embeddings}. \new{ For this anaysis, we extract $D=128$-dimensional feature vectors after encoding time series samples from the test-dataset.
-We project them into a two-dimensional embedding space via \emph{t-distributed stochastic neighbor embedding (t-SNE)}~\citep{maaten:tsne}, \emph{Uniform manifold approximation and projection (UMAP)}~\citep{mcinnes2018umap}, as used in \citep{mohammadimanesh2019new}, and \emph{Principal Component Analysis (PCA)}. } We used a trained transformer network with three self-attention layers and $D=128$ hidden dimensions.
-To obtain the features, we passed the entire test dataset over all regions through a pre-trained transformer network and recorded the hidden features after each self-attention layer and after the last dense layer before max pooling and softmax activation, as visualized in \cref{fig:embeddings}.
+Deep learning models, in general, extract features of increasing complexity throughout the cascaded layer architectures \cite{goodfellow2016deep}.
+In this experiment, we analyzed this property by visualizing the hidden features at varying deeper layers of the \transformer architecture, as shown in \cref{fig:embeddings}. { For this analysis, we extract $D=128$-dimensional feature vectors after encoding time series samples from the test dataset.
+We project them into a two-dimensional embedding space using three different dimensionality reduction techniques.
+These were \emph{t-distributed Stochastic Neighbor Embedding (t-SNE)}~\citep{maaten:tsne} which approximates the data distribution in embedding space, \emph{Uniform Manifold Approximation and Projection (UMAP)}~\citep{mcinnes2018umap} which preserves more of the global structure compared to t-SNE and was used in Mohammadimanesh et al. (2019)~\citep{mohammadimanesh2019new}, as well as a comparatively straightforward \emph{Principal Component Analysis (PCA)}. } We used a trained \transformer network with three self-attention layers and $D=128$ hidden dimensions.
+To obtain the features, we passed the entire test dataset over all regions through a pre-trained \transformer network and recorded the hidden features after each self-attention layer and after the last dense layer before max pooling and softmax activation, as visualized in \cref{fig:embeddings}.
 The original features $\M{H} \in \R^{(T=70) \times (D=128)}$ were then averaged along the time dimension to obtain $\V{H}^\prime \in \R^{D=128}$ and mapped into the final embedding space $\R^{D=2}$.
 The illustration shows the representations of the embedded 200 samples for each of the 23 land use classes.
-We augmented the final plots with a key indicating the classes identities and a schematic picture of the network topology.
+We augmented the final plots with a key indicating the classes' identities and a schematic picture of the network topology.
 Since the class definitions are rather broad with, for instance, multiple categories of grassland, we grouped them by color but assigned varying marker shapes to each class.
-Note, that the embeddings rely on the extracted features without taking the actual ground truth class label into account.
+Note that the embeddings rely on the extracted features without taking the actual ground truth class label into account.
 One can easily observe that the transformed features become more and more separable with each deeper network layer throughout all embedding techniques.
 This becomes apparent by the formation clusters throughout the layers.
 Looking at the last layer, which is closest to the final prediction, we can identify distinct separable manifolds for corn (\marker{corn}) and rapeseed (\marker{rapeseed}).
-This suggests that these classes are well-separable in the feature space.
-This observation is clearly observable for both the non-linear T-SNE and UMAP projections while the separability in the first two principle components in the linear PCA projection is less pronounced.
+This suggests that these classes are separable in the feature space.
+This observation is clearly observable for both the nonlinear t-SNE and the UMAP projections while the separability in the first two principal components in the linear PCA projection is less pronounced.